pennytone/aquarium_control_system/README.md

 - water change automation
 - water evaporation replenishment
 - IP based system with MQTT triggers
-- Prevent sifoning if pump or power outage occurs with an NC solenoid between the sump pump return pipe and a check valve between the down pipe and sump tank.
+- Prevent sifoning in the event of a pump failure or power outage occurs.
+This will be accomplished with an "12v NC solenoid" between the sump pump return pipe and a "check valve" between the down pipe and sump tank.

 I'll add more features as they come to mind.
 Feel free to add to the list.